-Fig. 14.
-Transverse a) and coronal b) image of CT angiography of a patient with Stanford A dissection.
+Transverse (A) and coronal (B) image of CT angiography of a patient with Stanford A dissection.
 The left renal artery (white arrow) originates from the false lumen (asterisks) and thus the perfusion of the left kidney (white arrowhead) is significantly reduced.
-While the right renal artery arises from the true lumen and the right kidney enhances regularly.
+The right renal artery arises from the true lumen and the right kidney enhances regularly.